cubehouse/themeparks/README.md

     //  api.DisneylandParis
     //  api.WaltDisneyStudios

+# API Options

+    var api = new DisneyAPI({
+        // return all times in local time for each park
+        //  or in UTC time
+        //  defaults: true
+        localTime: true,
+        // turn on debug logging
+        //  defaults: false
+        debug: false
+    });

 # Advanced Use (Disney World / California APIs only)

     // Get an API page using an ID and type